Committees

 Awards Committee

-The Awards Committee coordinates the nomination and selection of award recipients for FWEA and WEF awards.
-The committee also oversees the awards luncheon at FWRC.
-They make recommendations to the FWEA Board of Directors regarding the revision or elimination of existing awards and the introduction of any new awards.
+The Awards Committee coordinates the nomination and selection of award recipients for both FWEA and WEF awards.
+The committee also oversees the awards luncheon at FWRC and makes recommendations to the FWEA Board of Directors regarding revisions to existing awards or the introduction of new ones.

 com.awards.chair@fwea.org